Identifying and Notifying the Court of Recurring Efforts to Locate Relatives and Nonrelative Extended Family Members (NREFMs)

 3. Forward a copy of the completed J-373 to the CSW.

-2. If a relative or NREFM appears in court at the Detention/Arraignment Hearing and requests that the child be released to them, ask the court to order an assessment of that relative or NREFM's home prior to releasing the child to the him/her.
+2. If a relative or NREFM appears in court at the Detention/Arraignment Hearing and requests that the child be released to them, ask the court to order an assessment of that relative or NREFM's home prior to releasing the child to the them.

 Locating Appropriate Adults for a Previously Dependent Child Whose Adoption is Disrupted